Trump plan for new media venture gets investors' thumbs up

 With Apple and Google cracking down on apps that violate the companies' content guidelines, Trump's social media app also "could provide a new venue for fake news and extremism," Cirone said.

+"A lot of Trump supporters would probably go on there.
+Even more so in 2024, if Trump actually decides to run for president.
+Those types of future events could actually attract more users."

+For now, the deal is attracting stock traders.
+Shares of Digital World Acquisition soared $35.34, or 357%, to $45.50, and changed hands more than 475 million times.
+That compares with average trading volume of about 11 million shares for Twitter, which trade at around $65.

-Digital World Acquisition Corp., based in Miami, is a SPAC designed to list the shares of a private company more quickly than a traditional initial public offering.
+Digital World Acquisition, based in Miami, is a special-purpose acquisition company, or SPAC.
+Such publicly traded companies are designed to list the shares of a private company more quickly than a traditional initial public offering.
 In practice, that means the SPAC acquires a private firm and then changes its name and other details to those of the acquired firm.

+"It's been many, many months since there's been a SPAC merger greeted with this amount of enthusiasm," said Jay Ritter, a professor at the University of Florida who specializes in initial public offerings.

 DWA said it has raised roughly $293 million in cash, which it will use to grow TMTG's ventures.
 Among the company's biggest shareholders are several institutional investors, including Lighthouse Investment Partners, D. E. Shaw & Co., and Radcliffe Capital Management, according to an SEC filing.
 DWA said more details about the deal will be disclosed in upcoming filings.

+Until the deal is completed, TMTG would not have access to the cash raised by the SPAC.
+And without additional details from the companies, it's unclear what Trump's role will be and how much he'll be compensated.

-The deal has an initial enterprise value (a measure that takes into account a company's total debts and assets) of $875 million, according to the release.
-It still requires the approval of shareholders of both DWA and TMTG, as well as regulators.
+The deal has an initial enterprise value, which measures total debts and assets, of $875 million, according to Wednesday's announcement.
+Experts say it could take up to six months for the deal to close.

-DWA is currently run by CEO Patrick Orlando, a Miami-based founder of an investment firm who worked at JPMorgan and Deutsche Bank before helping start a sugar trading company and joining a biofuels business.
-Orlando owns 18% of Digital World's stock, according to a recent regulatory filing.
+Digital World Acqusition is currently run by CEO Patrick Orlando, a Miami-based founder of the Benessere Investment Group.
+He owns 18% of Digital World's stock, according to a recent regulatory filing.

 Orlando has experience taking at least three SPACs public.
 One company, Yunhong International, had planned to buy a marketer of "carbon neutral" fuel cells and batteries, but a press release issued last month said the deal had been canceled without giving a reason.